byakugan-1/byakugan.io/_posts/2025-02-20-passport-core-guide.md

 ![Image](/assets/img/passport-core-guide-images/52.webp)

+> Losing or mistyping your passphrase is unrecoverable and creates a different wallet.
+Back it up physically and test it.
+{: .prompt-warning }

 Each time you unlock your Passport, you'll need to return to this menu to enter your passphrase and apply it to your wallet.
 Passport does not save the passphrase.

 Each time you unlock, after writing down the passphrase, check on this confirmation screen that the fingerprint given is the same as the one you wrote down during configuration.
 If it is, your passphrase is correct and you are accessing the correct Bitcoin wallet.
 If it's not, you're on the wrong wallet and need to try again, taking care not to make any input errors.

+> Record the fingerprint for your passphrase‑applied wallet and verify it on each use to catch entry mistakes.
+{: .prompt-tip }

 Before you receive your first bitcoins on your wallet, **I strongly advise you to perform an empty recovery test**.
 Make a note of some reference information, such as your xpub or first receiving address, then delete your wallet on the Passport while it's still empty (`Settings -> Advanced -> Erase Passport`).
 Then try to restore your wallet using your paper backups of the mnemonic phrase and any passphrase.
 Check that the cookie information generated after the restore matches the one you originally wrote down.
 If it does, you can rest assured that your paper backups are reliable.
 To find out more about how to carry out a test recovery, please consult this other [tutorial](https://byakugan.io/posts/passphrases.md).

 ![Image](/assets/img/passport-core-guide-images/53.webp)

+> Do a test restore before depositing funds to ensure your backups can recover the same wallet (match xpub/fingerprint).
+{: .prompt-tip }

 ## Configuring the wallet on Sparrow Wallet